Transit Network Modifications¶

-You can choose to remove all existing trips on the route (the default) or choose to retain trips outside the time windows in which you specify frequencies, which is useful when you are changing the frequency for only part of the day (e.g. increased weekend frequency) and want to retain the existing scheduled service at other times.
-This is controlled using the “Retain existing scheduled trips at times without new frequencies specified” checkbox.
+You can choose to remove all existing trips on the route (the default) and start from scratch with new timetables.
+Or you may choose to retain trips outside the time windows in which you specify frequencies which is useful when you are changing the frequency for only part of the day (e.g. increased weekend frequency) and want to retain the existing scheduled service at other times.
+This is controlled using the checkbox labeled “Retain existing scheduled trips at times without new frequencies specified”.

 It is also possible to remove some of the stops from a route, while leaving the rest of the route untouched.
 To do this, create a new remove stops modification, and select a feed, route, and patterns as you did when removing trips.
 You can then use the map to select which stops to remove.
 Under “Selection,” click “new”, “add to,” or “remove from” to select new stops to remove, add to the existing selection, or remove from the existing selection.
 Stops that are selected for removal are listed at the bottom of the modification, as well as being highlighted in red on the map.

 You can also specify that you wish to remove a certain amount of time at each removed stop (in addition to the dwell time specified in the original feed, which is automatically removed).
 This could be used to account for acceleration and deceleration, and can also be used when the original feed does not specify dwell time.
 This feature is useful when testing the effects of stop consolidation.

 When removing the beginning of a route, the dwell times at each stop are removed, as is any time specified to be removed at each removed stop.
 Any remaining travel time is preserved as an offset from the start of the trip in the original GTFS to the start of trips at the new first stop.
 This is effectively as if the vehicles were leaving the original terminal at the same time but deadheading past all of the removed stops.